Best Internal Hard Drives: Holiday 2022by Ganesh T S on November 4, 2022 11:30 AM EST

 Based on these metrics, it is clear that the enterprise drives (Seagate Exos Enterprise and WD Gold) are rated to be more reliable in the long run over a big sample set.
 However, most consumer use-cases do not need a 550 TB/yr workload rating.
 180 - 300 TB/yr workload rating is plenty reasonable for most users when the drives are going to be used as part of RAID arrays.

 The BarraCuda Pro strikes a nice balance across many metrics, but it is rated only for 300K load / unload cycles.
-It also doesn't have the RV sensors present in the rest of the drives (other than the Toshiba X300).
+It also doesn't have the RV sensors present in the rest of the drives (other than the Toshiba X300 / X300 Pro).

 In considering the non-enterprise drives, we note that the 'Unrecoverable Read Errors' metric is 10x worse for the WD and Toshiba drives compared to the Seagate ones.
 The MTTF metric for the IronWolf Pro is slightly better than the other drives (at 1.2M vs. 1M hours).

-One of the aspects not mentioned in the above table is that the WD Red and Red Plus drives are in the 5400 RPM class, while the rest are all 7200 RPM.
-From a raw performance perspective at equivalent capacity points, these might not win on benchmarks, but, it is likely to be the most power efficient and have the best noise profile of the lot.
+One of the aspects not mentioned in the above table is that the WD Red SMR drive is in the 5400 RPM class, while the other drives (including the Red Plus) are all 7200 RPM.
+Despite similar spindle speeds, the Red Plus firmware is optimized for a low noise profile across most capacity points.
+It might not win out on benchmarks, but possesses qualities that are important for some consumer use-cases.
 Another aspect to be kept in mind is that the WD Red line is now exclusively SMR-based, with the CMR drives moving to the WD Red Plus line.
 Unless the consumer is technically savvy enough to understand the pitfalls of SMR and its applicability to the desired use-case, the SMR-based WD Red line is best avoided.
+Hence, we do not include the WD Red lineup in our recommendatios.

 Pricing Matrix and Concluding Remarks